Supplemental Nutrition Assistance Program Employment & Training (SNAP E&T)

 Work Experience Programs for Employers

 Work Experience Sites provide participants with work opportunities to develop skills, knowledge, and work behaviors to increase their employability.
 Participating businesses provide mentoring, supervision and on-the-job training.
+While participating in the Work Experience program, participants will continue to receive TANF and SNAP benefits in lieu of an hourly wage.
+This practice eliminates payroll costs to the employer, while providing a work platform for the client.

 How does my business become a work site?